Nutrition & Physical Activity

 Supplemental Nutrition Assistance Program

 The Supplemental Nutrition Assistance Program (SNAP) (formerly known as Food Stamps).
 It is part of the U.S. domestic hunger safety net and provides economic benefits to eligible, low-income individuals and families for food purchases.
-SNAP-Ed is the nutrition promotion and obesity-prevention component of SNAP.
+SNAP-Ed (Education) is the nutrition promotion and obesity-prevention component of SNAP.

 Local Wellness Policy Assistance